btcid/indodax-official-api-docs/Private-RestAPI.md

 **Serious trading is about timing.** Networks can be unstable and unreliable, which can lead to requests taking varying amounts of time to reach the servers.
 With `recvWindow`, you can specify that the request must be processed within a certain number of milliseconds or be rejected by the server.

 ### SIGNED Endpoint Examples for POST getInfo
-Here is a step-by-step example of how to send a vaild signed payload from the Linux command line using. `curl`
+Here is a step-by-step example of how to send a valid signed payload from the Linux command line using `curl`.

 | Key | Value
 |-|-